 The Jetboil Sol Ti is really good for heating up water fast.
 Really good.
-With a heat exchange fins, it’s also pretty miserly on canister gas.
+With heat exchange fins, it’s also pretty miserly on canister gas.
 When used with a small canister it also packs up small in your backpack, a desirable feature when you need to carry a lot of other camping gear and food.

 If all you need to do is boil water for drinks, to re-hydrate freeze-dried or home-packaged freezer-bag meals, or cook very simple soupy dishes like ramen noodles, the Jetboil will work admirably for your needs.
 I’d guess that describes about 95% of the backpacking population, which explains why this stove is so popular.
-It’s only real limitation is that large gas canisters won’t fit in the pot when you pack it, but if your adventures only last for a two or three nights, then Jetboil Sol Ti is going to work very well for you.
+It’s only real limitation is that large gas canisters won’t fit in the pot when you pack it, but if your adventures only last for two or three nights, then Jetboil Sol Ti is going to work very well for you.

 The Jetboil Cooking System